Experience the pristine lagoons and sparkling coral reefs of Lakshadweep Islands

 How to Reach

-By Sea: The Company called ‘Sports’ organized exciting cruises from Cochin to Agatti.
-There are four passenger ships which operate in between the islands.
-These are called as M. V. Minicoy, M.V.
+By Sea: The organisation ‘SPORTS’ operates exciting cruises from Cochin to Agatti.
+Four passenger ships—M.V.
+Minicoy, M.V.
 Aminidivi, M.V.
 Bharatseema and M.V.
-Tipusultan.
+Tipusultan—operate between the islands.